oracle/weblogic-kubernetes-operator/README.md

 Please refer to [Creating a WebLogic domain with the operator](site/creating-domain.md) for information about how to create a WebLogic domain with the operator.

-## Manually creating a WebLogic domain
+[comment]: # ( Manually creating a WebLogic domain.
 If preferred, a domain can be created manually, i.e. without using the scripts provided with the operator.
 As long as the domain follows the guidelines, it can still be managed by the operator.
-Please refer to [Manually creating a WebLogic domain](site/manually-creating-domain.md) for details.
-A good example of when manual domain creation may be preferred is when a user already has a set of existing WLST scripts that are used to create domains and they wish to reuse those same WLST scripts in Kubernetes, perhaps with some small modifications.
+Please refer to [Manually creating a WebLogic domain] site/manually-creating-domain.md for details.
+A good example of when manual domain creation may be preferred is when a user already has a set of existing WLST scripts that are used to create domains and they wish to reuse those same WLST scripts in Kubernetes, perhaps with some small modifications. )

 ## Exporting WebLogic metrics to Prometheus